๐Ÿ”’

 Hybrid working tools: Teams, Zoom, Slack

-Learning Management Systems (LMS) for training
+Learning Management Systems (LMS)

-Data analytics for employee performance tracking
+Data analytics for performance tracking

 L